-Giardiniera, or mixed pickled vegetables, is usually referred to in Italy simply as sottaceti, literally meaning "under vinegar."
+Giardiniera, or mixed pickled vegetables, are usually referred to in Italy simply as sottaceti, literally meaning "under vinegar."

-This recipe will make about 2 1/2 pounds.
 It would be better to store it in several smaller jars, rather than one large one because the contents of an open jar lose their freshness.
-Select jars with lids that seal well, and (optional, but handy) the little plastic mesh depressors that keep the contents of a jar submerged.
+Select jars with lids that seal well and (optional, but handy) the little plastic mesh depressors that keep the contents of a jar submerged.

 - 1 quart/1 liter white-wine vinegar (plus more, as needed)

 - 10 ounces/250 g pearl onions (peeled and soaked in cold water for 1 hour)